Strategy 1: Lose Weight

 When it comes to diet, people living along the Mediterranean Sea have been getting it right.
 Their traditional fare – full of fruits and vegetables, legumes, fish, nuts and whole grains – is high in antioxidants and omega-3 fatty acids, two highly sought after food components these days.

-In the past few years, it has become clear that eating a Mediterranean diet has a positive effect on children and results in fewer asthma symptoms, such as wheezing.
-Recently, researchers have traced the advantage right back to the womb: a study from Crete showed a protective effect against children developing asthma when their mothers ate a “high quality” Mediterranean diet while pregnant.
+Over the past years, it has become clear that eating a Mediterranean diet has a positive effect on children and results in fewer asthma symptoms, such as wheezing.
+Researchers have traced the advantage right back to the womb.
+Notably, a study from Crete showed a protective effect against children developing asthma when their mothers ate a “high quality” Mediterranean diet while pregnant.

 Strategy 3: Develop a Taste for Fish